HL7/vulcan-rwd/input/pagecontent/patients.md

 This guide defines an [extra search parameter](SearchParameter-ObservationInterpretationSearchParameter.html) on Observation to search for Observation interpretations.

 ### Procedure
 The FHIR Procedure resource is used for recording procedures.
-The [Procedure profile](StructureDefinition-ProcedureRwd.html) was created that inherits from the [base IPS Procedure profile](https://hl7.org/fhir/uv/ips/StructureDefinition-Procedure-uv-ips.html) and adds the outcome as a data element that should be supported.
+The [Procedure profile](StructureDefinition-ProcedureRwd.html) was created to define the required data elements.

 |**Clinical Element**|**FHIR Element**|
 |---|---|